 After burning in the sun, drink plenty of water to avoid dehydration

 Be vigilant for the signs of heat exhaustion or heatstroke.
-These conditions can cause the temperature inside the body to increase, causing dizziness, nausea and accelerated pulse.
+These conditions can cause the temperature inside the body to increase, causing dizziness, nausea and an accelerated pulse.

 If heat exhaustion occurs, find a cool place, drink plenty of water and loosen all clothing.
 This could prevent the onset of heatstroke.
 If, however, symptoms persist for more than 30 minutes it is important to call an ambulance and seek medical attention.